l-tsipenyuk/DI-Hackathon1/README.md

 2. **Data Analysis:** There are various functionalities to analyze the electricity generation data by country.
 Users can input specific queries:

-   - User inputs a country and receives historical energy production data categorized by source from the oldest available date to the most recent.
+   - Retrieve historical energy generation data in TWh.
+User inputs a country and receives historical energy production data categorized by source from the oldest available date to the most recent.
-   - Users can query a country, year and get the electricity generation mix in percentage.
+   - Query electricity generation mix by share.
+Users can query a specific country and year to get generation mix percentage.
+Additionally, there is an option to compare generation mix in a country across multiple years.
-   - Users can query several countries, year and get the electricity generation mix in percentage to compare these countries.
+   - Compare electricity generation mix across countries.
+Users can query several countries and year enabling comparison between these countries.
-   - Users can export fetched historical data to Excel.
+   - Export historical data to Excel.
+Users can export fetched historical data to Excel for further analysis.
-   - Users can export the fetched data for a specific country in a PostgreSQL database (options available: create a table, fill in the data and delete the table in the database).
+   - Export data to PostgreSQL Database.
+Users can export the fetched data for a specific country to a PostgreSQL database with the following actions available: create a table, fill in the data and delete the table in the database.

-3. **User Interaction:** There is a user-friendly command-line interface that allows users to input commands and queries.
+3. **User Interaction:** A user-friendly command-line interface enables users to input commands, queries and handles potential errors.

 The project contributes to environmental awareness by providing a tool for analyzing shift towards energy transition in different countries from 1985 to 2022.
 Users can gain insights into energy generation patterns and potentially more effectively analyze countries' energy policies.